marija-grj/sudoku-solver/README.md

 ### Maximization of unique values

 Solved Sudoku contains all 1 to 9 values in each row, column and box, or, in other words, contains maximum number (nine) of unique values in each row, column and box.
-Fitness function `evaluate_unique` calculates number of unique values withing each row, column and box, and sums those numbers.
-Therefore, fitness value of the solved Sudoku is `9·9·3=243` (`9` unique values in each of `9` value of `3` dimensions (row, column, box)).
-(Theoretically) Minimal fitness value is `1·9·3=27` when all grid values are the same.

--	Sum of number of unique values in each row, column, and box.
+-	`evaluate_unique` Sum of number of unique values in each row, column, and box.
     -	Target value: 243 (all unique).
     -	Theoretical minimum: 27 (all the same).
--	Sum of repeated values in each row, column, and box.
+-	`evaluate_repetitions` Sum of repeated values in each row, column, and box.
     -	Target value: 0 (all unique).
     -	Maximal value: 216 (all values are same, i.e., 8 repetitions in each r/c/b).
--	Sum of squared number of unique values in each row, column, and box.
+-	`evaluate_unique_sq` Sum of squared number of unique values in each row, column, and box.
     -	Target value: 2187 (all unique).
     -	Theoretical minimum: 27 (all the same).
     -	Number of unique values in a specific r/c/b increased by 1, impacts fitness value differently depending on the initial number.